-So, how can you find the best harnesses for Greyhounds?
+So, how can you find the best harnesses for your Greyhound?
 This article highlights our top picks and gives you a buyer’s guide to help you make the best decision.
 Below you’ll see our 3 favorites for the abbreviated version, and you can dive into our buying guide if getting more in-depth is your thing.

 With long necks, lean bodies, and narrow faces, the Greyhound’s distinct appearance is hard to miss.
 While those attributes make this dog one of a kind, they also make finding the right harness a challenge for Greyhound owners.
 These dogs are similar to whippets, and their build also makes using a regular collar and leash problematic.

 All dogs pull on their leashes to some degree when walking.
 That action can cause undue stress on any dog’s spine, but Greyhound’s are more susceptible due to their lean build.
 A harness takes the pressure off of their neck and evenly distributes it throughout their chest and shoulders.